feilipu/Arduino_FreeRTOS_Library/readme.md

 The 8-bit AVR Timer0 has been added as an option for the experienced user.
 Please examine the source code to figure out how to use it.

-Stack for the `loop()` function has been set at 192 bytes.
+Stack for the `loop()` function has been set at 192 Bytes.
 This can be configured by adjusting the `configMINIMAL_STACK_SIZE` parameter.
 If you have stack overflow issues, just increase it.
 Users should prefer to allocate larger structures, arrays, or buffers using `pvPortMalloc()`, rather than defining them locally on the stack.
+If you are not using `loop()` then the stack size can be reduced to 85 Bytes, saving some valuable memory.

 Memory for the heap is allocated by the normal `malloc()` function, wrapped by `pvPortMalloc()`.
 This option has been selected because it is automatically adjusted to use the capabilities of each device.